 Income Protection isn't available to DBD members even if you choose to defer your DBD component.
+You will keep any existing insurance you have immediately prior to ceasing eligible service with a participating employer, subject to you continuing to meet eligibility criteria.
 Your insurance cover will cease if: